-Note: The origins for many phrases are so unclear, it's like trying to find something at the bottom of a muddy river!
-However, that's not the case for every phrase.
-Still, please note that most of what you will find for the origins of many phrases are popular theories that try to determine where a phrase came from, or from who.
-Keep in mind, though, that these are merely theories, and are not a 100% confirmation!
+Note: The origins of a phrase may sometimes be unknown.
+While it's not the case for every expression, in cases that it happens, what I'll usually do is list the popular or plausible theories that try to determine where a phrase came from.
+Keep in mind, though, that these are merely theories, and are not a 100% confirmation.

 Being in a dilemma where the only two available options are both unsatisfying or bad.